TomHoekstra/CS_3510069/README.md

 * To start the webserver use: gulp serve
 * To start the database use commandline: mongod

+Import the users in the database for a faster start:
+* mongoimport --db quizapp --collection users --file users.json

 ## Extra information:
 Command to create a new application:
 *ng new QuizApp --minimal --inline-template false --routing --style less